-The Basics of Gravure Printing
+Basics of Gravure Printing

+The rotogravure printing process (commonly shortened to gravure) is a method of intaglio printing.
 Gravure printing works by applying ink to a substrate with the use of a metal plate that is typically mounted onto a cylinder.
 This plate is often made of copper or chrome.

 The image or text that is intended for printing is typically laser etched into said metal plate, a process that often delivers high quality and precise results with good repeatability.